 Alexandra has been teaching harp and piano around the country for eighteen years through her personal harp studio and the Salvi Showroom in Southern California.
 She has also worked as a sectional coach for the Orange County Youth Symphony, Asia America Youth Symphony, and Palos Verdes Regional Symphony Orchestra.
 Her students are currently attending Eastman School of Music, Columbia University, Barnard College, Harvard University, Boston College, University of Pennslyvania, Princeton University, Northwestern University, University of Notre Dame, Yale University and Purdue University among others.
 Her students have also appeared on National television as well as playing for the Grammy Awards.

-A strong supporter of the American Harp Society, she is Vice President of the American Harp Society Foundation.
-Alexandra is also co-chairman of the distinguished Anne Adams Awards Harp Competition where she has been a main Director for fifteen years.
-She has served as the President of the Orange County Harp Society Chapter as well as a board member of the Bay Area Harp Society Chapter.
+A strong supporter of the American Harp Society, she served as Vice President of the American Harp Society Foundation.
+Alexandra was also co-chairman of the distinguished Anne Adams Awards Harp Competition where she was a main Director for almost twenty years.
+She also served as the Vice President and President of the Orange County Harp Society Chapter as well as a board member of the Bay Area Harp Society Chapter.

 Alexandra received her Bachelor's Degree from DePauw University, majoring in Music and Anthropology.
 She also completed premedical studies at DePauw after spending her Junior year studying harp at the University of Oregon.
 She received her Master's Degree from Roosevelt University in Orchestral Studies, and did post graduate work at the University of Southern California in Harp Performance and Anthropology.